-Applicants to the Grassroots Coaching Bursary (the ‘Grassroots Bursary’) and Professional Coaching Bursary (the ‘Professional Bursary’) (each a ‘Bursary’ and together the ‘Bursaries’)
+Applicants to the Grassroots Coaching Bursary (the ‘Grassroots Bursary’, a ‘Bursary’ and together the ‘Bursaries’)

 Terms and Conditions

 1. The Bursaries are administered by The Football Association Limited (‘The FA’).
-The Grassroots Bursary is funded by The FA in conjunction with Sport England and the Professional Bursary is funded solely by The FA.
+The Grassroots Bursary is funded by The FA in conjunction with Sport England.

 2. The aim of the Bursaries is to further the qualifications, skills and experience of both female football coaches and football coaches from the Black, Asian and Minority Ethnic (BAME) communities.